 Now, all you have to do is install ExactMetrics, turn on our eCommerce addon, and that’s it!
 We’ll do the hard part of tracking all your products and providing data on product purchases, conversion rate, transactions, revenue, average order value, and more.
 Just head to the eCommerce tab to see all your data!

 Plus, ExactMetrics integrates easily with WooCommerce, Easy Digital Downloads, MemberPress, LifterLMS, GiveWP, and Restrict Content Pro.
 That makes setup and tracking with those platforms incredibly easy.

 For more on eCommerce tracking, check out How to Set Up Google Analytics eCommerce Tracking (Simple Way).

-Setting up form conversion tracking will not only help you see how many form submissions you get, but also how many times they were viewed, and their conversion rate.
+Setting up form conversion tracking will not only help you see how many form submissions you get but also how many times each form was viewed and its conversion rate.

 The best part is, form conversion tracking happens out of the box with ExactMetrics.
 You don’t have to complete any extra setup!
 Just head to ExactMetrics » Reports » Forms to view your report.

 With this data, you can watch your forms to see which ones are converting and which ones aren’t.
 Use the information about the forms that aren’t converting to make tweaks that increase your conversion rate.

 Plus, ExactMetrics automatically creates events in Google Analytics.
 So, if you’re familiar with Google Analytics, you can click over to the form conversions report from your ExactMetrics report to see extra data like which channel the users came from (social, organic, etc.) and who converted most often.